-Net cash used in investing activities was \$21.3 million and none for the three months ended March 31, 2022 and 2021, respectively.
-Net cash used in investing activities for the three months ended March 31, 2022, was due to \$21.3 million of short-term investment purchases.
+Net cash provided by investing activities was \$6.1 million for the three months ended March 31, 2023 and net cash used by investing activities was \$21.3 million for the three months ended March 31, 2022.
+Net cash provided by investing activities for the three months ended March 31, 2023 was related to \$20.6 million of short-term investment purchases, which was offset by \$26.7 million in short-term investment maturities.
+Net cash used in investing activities for the three months ended March 31, 2022 was due to \$21.3 million of short-term investment purchases.